 Smooth, incredibly delicious mint flavoured chocolate mousse with cherries soaked in liqueur.
 I mean, how is that not enjoyable right!?
+Perfect for guests, date nights and Valentines Day.
+Stress-free recipe since you can make the mousse in advance and it will only take you about 35 minutes to prepare.

 This is one next level dessert!
 It tastes absolutely amazing and I guarantee you that if you serve this chocolate mousse to your guests, you are going to look like the most amazing cook in the world.
 Which is why I am so pumped to share it with you.